Muteesa I of Buganda: Reign

 Like his father Ssuuna II, Muteesa expanded Buganda's naval fleet to gain more influence and control over parts of Lake Nnalubaale especially Ssese Islands and Buvuma which would later become an important trade route for Buganda's Ivory.

 Muslim Swahili and Arab traders from Zanzibar were increasingly established in Buganda since the 1840s to trade firearms, gunpowder, salt, and cloth in exchange for ivory and slaves.
-During Kabaka Muteesa I's reign, these contacts continued and he converted to Islam.
+During Kabaka Muteesa I's reign, these contacts continued.
+Muteesa I eventually converted to Islam (but was never circumcised) probably due to the influence of his Arab traders like Khamis bin Abdullah.
+It is said that Katikkiro Mukasa dissuaded him from getting circumcised.

 Muteesa intervened in Bunyoro's succession civil war after the death of the Omukama Kamurasi in order to gain influence over Bunyoro Kitara.
+Muteesa actively supported Ruyonga who was a bitter enemy and rival of Kamurasi and Kabalega.
+The support included the provision of troops from Buganda.

 At the same time, contact was made with European visitors for the first time in 1862 when John Hanning Speke and James Augustus Grant arrived.
-Their positive accounts attracted more visitors and Henry Morton Stanley arrived in 1875.
+Muteesa sent an invitation to Speke through his friend Rumanyika Orugundu I, King of Karagwe Kingdom in modern day Tanzania.
+The positive accounts of the Europeans attracted more visitors and Henry Morton Stanley arrived in 1875.

-General Charles George Gordon Pasha governor of Equatoria province, the Khedivate of Egypt, sent several envoys to Buganda.
-One envoy Charles Chaill%C3%A9-Long in 1874 and another in 1875, called Colonel M. Ernest Linant de Bellefonds [Bey], son of the renowned French engineer Louis Maurice Adolphe Linant de Bellefonds.
+General Charles George Gordon Pasha governor of Equatoria province, the Khedivate of Egypt, sent several armed envoys to Buganda.
+One envoy was Charles Chaill%C3%A9-Long in 1874 and another, in 1875, was Colonel M. Ernest Linant de Bellefonds, son of the renowned French engineer Louis Maurice Adolphe Linant de Bellefonds.
 Gordon wanted Muteesa I to stop selling Buganda's ivory to the Sultanate of Zanzibar and instead sell it to the Khedivate of Egypt.
 Sending the ivory to Gondokoro, Sudan would help solve the financial problems of Gordon's administration.
+And according to Charles Chaill%C3%A9-Long, Muteesa was asked and signed an agreement that made Buganda Kingdom a vassal of the Khedivate of Egypt.
+The agreement and/or Muteesa's consent to it, are disputed by several other researchers and historians.
+However as a show of force, and with the consent of Kabaka Muteesa, Gordon did eventually send troops led by Nuer Aga to Lubaga, Buganda Kingdom.
+The troops built a military station near Lubaga.
+Direct control of the Buganda Kingdom would have given the Khedivate of Egypt greater control over the River Nile (Omugga Kiyira in Luganda).